 Marcus Kimball married on April of 1892 to Jeanie Lawrence Perkins.
-After their marriage, they lived at 325 Commonwealth during the 1892-1893 winter season, and then moved to 343 Beacon.
+After their marriage, they lived at 325 Commonwealth during the 1892-1893 winter season and then moved to 343 Beacon.
 An attorney by training, he was in the electrical lighting business until about 1898, when he began to practice law.

 Moses Day Kimball, Jr., graduated from Harvard Law School in 1892.
 He died in March of 1893 in Washington DC while serving as private secretary to US Supreme Court Justice Horace Gray.
 In 1894, Susan Kimball donated much of the funds to build a hospital in Putnam, Connecticut (near Pomfret) named in his memory.

 Susan Kimball died in March of 1900.
-Her daughters, Susan Day Kimball and Hannah Parker Kimball, a poet, continued to live at 325 Commonwealth in 1901, but by 1903 had moved to 317 Beacon to live with their brother-in-law and sister, William and Mary (Kimball) Kehew.
+Susan Day Kimball and Hannah Parker Kimball, a poet, continued to live at 325 Commonwealth in 1901, but by 1903 had moved to 317 Beacon to live with their brother-in-law and sister, William and Mary (Kimball) Kehew.

 In his appendix to Houses of Boston’s Back Bay, Bainbridge Bunting indicates that the façade of 325 Commonwealth was remodeled ca. 1900 (he is uncertain as to the date), and attributes the design to William G. Preston.